siebmanb/angular-4-real-code-coverage/README.md

 # Real code coverage in Angular 4

+Note: code is not maintained since August 2017

 ### Introduction
 When I started testing Angular 4 code with .spec.ts files, I quickly realized something: even though I was not doing integration tests, my tests were overlapping (see example below).
 I made it a mission to reach 100% test coverage without overlap.
 This script allows to find untested code when overlap is disabled.